42wim/vault-plugin-auth-ssh/README.md

 #### Using templated policies

-This plugin makes aliases available for use in vault [templated policies](https://www.vaultproject.io/docs/concepts/policies#templated-policies).
+This plugin makes aliases available for use in Vault [templated policies](https://www.vaultproject.io/docs/concepts/policies#templated-policies).
 These can be used to limit what secrets a policy makes available while sharing one policy between multiple roles.